When Hope Really Matters

 Grace is an eternal game changer.
 Granted by asking God’s forgiveness of sin.
 Received as a gift from Jesus.

 Through the Christmas Baby Jesus, God’s grace pours over you like a fresh, cleansing shower.
-Washing away the old.
-Making you new.
-And reclaiming a spiritual relationship blocked by sin.
-The complete restoration as a child of God.
+And washing away the old.
+Which makes you new.
+And reclaims a spiritual relationship blocked by sin.
+The transformation into a child of God.

 It’s here you discover that submission is not subjugation.
-Walking with Jesus the path of true freedom.
-And the joy the angels sang about that first Christmas day 2,000 years ago.
+And walking with Jesus is the path of true freedom.
+Because of the joy the angels sang about that first Christmas day 2,000 years ago.
+And it’s a joy you now share.

 MERRY CHRISTMAS!